Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 ## Popular operating systems

-Among Velociraptor's supported operating systems, Windows 64 bits, is the most popular (with 82% of users ranking it the most deployed OS type), while Linux is the next most popular deployed endpoint OS (26% ranked second, and 48% third).
-Finally Mac is the third popular choice for Velociraptor's users, with 32 bit Windows systems still very prevalent.
+Among Velociraptor's supported operating systems, Windows 64-bit, is the most popular (with 82% of users ranking it the most deployed OS type), while Linux is the next most popular deployed endpoint OS (26% ranked second, and 48% third).
+Finally, Mac is the third popular choice for Velociraptor's users, with 32-bit Windows systems still very prevalent.

 ## Resources and references

-Velociraptor's web site at https://docs.velociraptor.app/ contains a wealth of reference material, training course and presentations.
-We also have an active YouTube channel with many instructional videos.
+Velociraptor's web site at https://docs.velociraptor.app/ contains a wealth of reference material, training courses and presentations.
+We also have an active YouTube channel (https://www.youtube.com/@velocidexenterprises8702) with many instructional videos.

 While some users ranked the website as `Extremely Useful` (25%) there is clearly room for improvements with 42% of users only rating it as